-Whitewater rafting is more than an adventurous sport: whitewater rafting represents the evolution of the river rafting used by Native Americans and explorers throughout the history of North America.
+Whitewater rafting is more than an adventurous sport: it represents the evolution of river rafting used by Native Americans and explorers throughout the history of North America.
 Whitewater rafting, as we know it today, has many components that have led to its current iteration.
 Here are five significant time periods in whitewater rafting history:

 For about 15,000 years, the Nez Perce and other Native American tribes lived along the Columbia River and the Snake River.
 Because the Columbia River and Snake River were an essential food source for the tribes, they developed the skills and equipment necessary to float on the rivers.

 During the Lewis and Clark expedition in the early 1800s, the Nez Perce living along the Clearwater River in Idaho were the ones who provided the explorers with boats and guides for their explorations.
 Their river rafting trip from Idaho to the Pacific Ocean took about two months.

 The first rubber raft used for exploration was used by John C. Fremont for an expedition through Kansas and Nebraska.
 The rubber raft performed well, although it flipped twice during the expedition due to being overloaded with equipment.
 Fremont later wrote that had he used wooden boats, they would have been destroyed while the rubber of the raft had “preserved her from every shock.”

 One of the earliest whitewater rafting trips occurred in 1869 when John W. Powell led a rafting expedition to explore the Green and Colorado Rivers.
 Powell’s expedition used wooden boats to ride the Green River rapids in Wyoming all the way down to the Colorado River rapids in the Grand Canyon in Arizona.